radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 Primary keys that are implicit, but not declared in the data dictionary, are not included in schema files unless you declare them.

->[!warning] All objects you want to create virtual views from must have a primary key defined, and any attribute that you declare as the primary key in the schema file must be unique for all entries in your table.
+>[!warning] All objects you want to create identity views from must have a primary key defined, and any attribute that you declare as the primary key in the schema file must be unique for all entries in your table.

 For directory schemas, declare the attribute that uniquely identifies each entry as the primary key.